 - The physical/mental demands and work environment factors described above are representative of those that must be met by an employee to successfully perform the essential functions of this job.

 - This is a full time benefited position.

 - No relocation assistance provided.

-- Any job offer within the President's Office is specifically conditioned upon the potential candidate consenting to and successfully completing a background review and credit review.
+- Any job offer within the President's Office is specifically conditioned upon the potential candidate consenting to and successfully completing a background review.

 - Potential candidates will not be contacted for interviews until after the posting closes.

 - This position is funded by grants and/or contracts, and is contingent upon funding.

 - The salary range for this position is $35,000-$42,000.